Linuxbrew/brew/docs/Manpage.md

     editors will do strange things in this case.

   * `HOMEBREW_FORCE_BREWED_CURL`:
-    If set, Homebrew will use a Homebrew-installed `curl` rather than the system version.
+    If set, Homebrew will always use a Homebrew-installed `curl` rather than the system version.
+Automatically set if the system version of `curl` is too old.

   * `HOMEBREW_FORCE_VENDOR_RUBY`:
     If set, Homebrew will always use its vendored, relocatable Ruby version even if the system version of Ruby is new enough.

-  * `HOMEBREW_GIT`:
-    When using Git, Homebrew will use `GIT` if set, a Homebrew-built Git if installed, or the system-provided binary.

-    Set this to force Homebrew to use a particular git binary.

   * `HOMEBREW_FORCE_BREWED_GIT`:
-    If set, Homebrew will use a Homebrew-installed `git` rather than the system version.
+    If set, Homebrew will always use a Homebrew-installed `git` rather than the system version.
+Automatically set if the system version of `git` is too old.

   * `HOMEBREW_GITHUB_API_TOKEN`:
     A personal access token for the GitHub API, which you can create at